All the Thoughts Swirling Through Your Head

 Until the one night he never comes back.

-She stays up, watching at the window again until a car pulls up at three in the morning.
+She stays up, watching at the window again until a car pulls up at six in the morning.

-But this time, it is a much sleeker and faster car which slowly rolls to a stop in front of the building, despite the fact that Roma is devotedly wishing under her breath that it wouldn't, that it would roll smoothly on.
+But this time, instead of secondhand motocycles, it is a much sleeker and faster car which slowly rolls to a stop in front of the building, despite the fact that Roma is devotedly wishing under her breath that it won't, that it will roll smoothly on.

 She hopes until she sees Ramesh come out of the passenger seat.